araujo88/SPQR/README.md

 # SPQR
-SPQR programming language based on the latin language
+SPQR esoteric programming language based on the latin language and C